 The Look and Feel - Does The Dyson Hair Dryer Look Nicer?

 The appearance of the dryer is pretty snazzy to say the least.
-Slick, sliver (although there’s also a pink option too), and with a giant hole in the middle, much like the Dyson fans, “it looks impressively chic in any bedroom,” says Sam, “the dials on the handle are simple and easy to navigate too.”
+Slick, sliver (although there’s a pink option and blue option too), and with a giant hole in the middle, much like the Dyson fans, it looks impressively chic in any bedroom and the dials on the handle are simple and easy to navigate.
 With four intelligent heat settings (from 28°C- 100°C) and three speed controls, that can measure the warmth and pressure twenty times a second, you’re not exposed to excessive temperatures, which can lead to hair damage.

 Our rating: 10/10